 It is an obvious conceptual disadvantage in these simulations for some methods (e.g. IVW and outlier removal) that use only the exposure and outcome data, against MVMR and MR-TRYX which draw on information from other sources.
 However, we note that the MR-TRYX adjustment approach depends on detecting candidate traits that explain the pleiotropic effect and if the relevant candidate traits are not available, there is no adjustment and the method becomes identical to random effects IVW which generally performs better than outlier removal.
 We also note that if we use association with candidate traits to determine whether or not to remove an outlier then improvements can be made over simple outlier removal.
 What we observe here is intuitive because the potential drawback of outlier removal is that the outliers could be the only valid instruments, or false discovery rates increase due to overly precise confidence intervals.
-Thus adding an extra barrier to the removal of outliers can mitigate these problems.
+Thus, adding an extra barrier to the removal of outliers can mitigate these problems.